-What are software requirement specifications?
-Software requirement specifications capture system behavior as opposed to non-software requirement specifications define attributes as opposed to behavior.
-This behavior are often expressed as services, tasks or functions the system is required to perform.
+What are software requirements specification (SRS)?
+Software requirements specification capture system behavior as opposed to non-functional requirements specifications which define attributes as not behavior.
+This 'functionality' refers to services, tasks or functions the user performs using the system in question.

 Some strategies have important implications for software architecture.
-Specifically, it is not just the software requirement specifications of the initial release that must be supported in the architecture.
-The software requirement specifications of early products need to be explicitly taken into consideration.
-Later releases are done through architectural qualities including extensibility and flexibility.
-The latter are expressed as non-software requirement specifications.
-Use cases have become a widespread necessity for capturing software requirement specifications.
-This is the case in object-oriented projects.
+Specifically, it is not just the Software requirements specifications of the initial release that must be supported in the architecture.
+The Software requirements specifications of initial products need to be explicitly taken into consideration.

-The key to this article is to get an understanding of software requirement specifications, not technical specifications which are easy to confuse.
+The key to this blog posting is to get a complete understanding of Software requirements specifications, not technical specifications which are easy to confuse.
 Here is the difference.

-1. A software requirement describes how a product will work entirely from the user's (or customer's) perspective.
+1. A software requirement specification describes how a product will work entirely from the user's (or customer's) perspective.
 It should care less about implementation. (e.g. the 'what' v. the 'how')

-2. A technical specification describes the internal implementation of the program.
+2. A technical specification describes the internal implementation of the software.
 It talks about data structures, relational database models, choice of programming protocols, and environmental properties.

-So before we continue, please remember that this article is about software requirement specifications as opposed to technical specifications.
+So before we continue, please remember that this blog post is about Software requirements specifications as opposed to technical specifications.

 1.2 Use Cases

 Generally, use case steps are written in an easy-to-understand structured story using the verbage of the domain.
-This is engaging for users who can easily follow and validate the use cases, and the accessibility encourages users to be actively involved in defining the software requirement specifications.
+This is engaging for users who can easily follow and validate the use cases, and the accessibility encourages users to be actively involved in defining the Software requirements specifications.

 2.1 The importance of Software Requirements and Specifications

-Most web site projects include a body of information that describes the product or the project deliverables which deals with the objectives of the final product, defined in the project requirements (or software requirement specifications), and any rules for creating the product, defined in the project specifications.
+Most web site projects include a body of information that describes the product or the project deliverables which deals with the objectives of the final product, defined in the project requirements (or Software requirements specifications), and any rules for creating the product, defined in the project specifications.